The Co-parenting pathway

 Why the Co-Parenting Pathway?

 There are many ways to navigate separation.
-Not all of them put your children first, or set you up for a sustainable co-parenting relationship.
+The Co-parenting Pathway will help you put your children first and guide you towards a sustainable co-parenting relationship.

 Families who work with us find that they are more equipped to deal with the necessary changes that often accompany separation, saving time, money and stress by avoiding court.
-We guide you to make fair, practical decisions around finances and child arrangements, both feeling happy about the outcome.
+We guide you to make fair, practical decisions around finances and child arrangements, allowing you to manage the future with a sense of positivity and optimism.

 You will be equipped with tools to allow you to co-parent in a way that keeps the children at the heart of all your decision making, knowing that you've done your best to ensure that your children will thrive.